omicscodeathon/Exvar/README.md

 devtools::install_github("omicscodeathon/EveQ/ExpVar")

 The  Web shiny apps  is publicly available at www.shinyapps.io/......

+The guidelines for implementing this tool are available in the dowument named "Package_user_guide.pdf"

 The guidelines for implementing these tool are available in the dowument named "Shinny_app_user_guide.pdf"